 I take one of the girls on a Mummy daughter date each week, showering them with my undivided attention and occasionally treating them to a babyccino, icecream etc or even just a play in the park.
 By making them feel special, their hearts fill with love and they often take a portion of their treat home for the other.

-Last week, I took Lucy out to the markets for her one on one time.
+Last week, I took one of them to the markets for her one on one time.
 We were on a mission to buy the weekly fruit and vegetables.
 On the way home, we stopped to pick up more groceries and passed by a doughnut vendor.
-Lucy asked for one and I agreed.
-This does not happen often so Lucy was thrilled and poured over her choices for quite some time before settling on a little person-shaped one.
+My daughter asked for one and I agreed.
+This does not happen often so she was thrilled and mulled over her choices for quite some time before settling on a little person-shaped one.

 She immediately took it from the packet and handed the empty packet to me.
-She asked me to look after the packet as she was going to save some of her doughnut for Penny.
-I was surprised (and I must admit a little doubtful she would follow through) but sure enough, she broke off the whole bottom half of the person and gave it to me to put in the bag for her sister.
-When she got home she ran straight inside and excitedly gave it to her.
+She asked me to look after the packet as she was going to save some of her doughnut for her sister.
+I was surprised (and I must admit a little doubtful she would follow through) but sure enough, she broke off the whole bottom half of the person and gave it to me to put in the bag for her.
+When she got home she ran straight inside and excitedly handed the packet over.

 We see it in the giggles, the chatter, the play, the politeness and the cooperation they show each other when they have a sleepover in each other’s room.